• Difference Between XPS and EPS Insulation

 Advantages:

-• Able to resist water and moisture due to its closed-cell structure
+• Water Resistance: Resistant to water and moisture due to its closed-cell structure, making it suitable for damp environments.

 Disadvantages: